Police Arrest 109 Climate Protesters At Australian Coal Port - UrduPoint

 New South Wales Police said five juveniles had also been arrested but did not give their ages.

+"We sold Aus$40 billion (US$26 billion) worth of coal last year and we need this if we're going to transition our economy to renewable energy," he told local radio station 2GB.

+"It is not possible to do it without getting coal royalties as a result of exports."

-Australian Greens leader Adam Bandt said nationwide climate protests would continue to swell if the government did not do more to slash emissions.
+Australian Greens leader Adam Bandt said nationwide protests would continue to swell if the government did not take the climate crisis seriously.

 "People understand, students and older people understand, that it's coal and gas that are fuelling the climate crisis," he told national broadcaster ABC.